 Empowering Students Through Technology – Recorded at the 2016 state Student Technology Leadership Program competition, this special edition of Education Matters explores how Kentucky K-12 students are using technology for project-based learning.

 If you’re wondering what the STLP State Championship day looks and sounds like, this video is a terrific way to explore the event from the comfort of your classroom.
 The show also includes video segments produced by teens from Hardin County who are part of the PBS NewsHour Student Reporting Labs program. (from KET.org)

 Thanks to our valued partners at KET Education.

 Recorded live: May 16, 2016.
 View the archived show HERE or in the attached, embedded video.

-Based on the smashing success of the 2016 Minecraft challenge, the 2017 Dell/Microsoft Gaming: Minecraft experience is better than ever!
-We’ve split the Minecraft opportunities into two options: (1) enter the Minecraft competition by submitting a build online prior to State and (2) enjoy an in depth Minecraft experience as part of the “open to everyone” STLP Playground at State.
+Based on the smashing success of the 2018 Minecraft challenge, the 2019 HP/Microsoft Gaming: Minecraft experience is better than ever!
+We’ve split the Minecraft opportunities into two options: (1) enter the Minecraft competition by submitting a build online prior to State and (2) enjoy an in depth, non-competitive Minecraft experience as part of the “open to everyone” STLP Playground at State.

 KY Cinemania at State

-- Round 1 Judging window: Tuesday, April 2nd
+- Round 1 Judging Starts: Friday, April 12th

 Get with your team to discuss ideas, roles, and jobs – all the way from brainstorming, to shooting, to editing, and final production.
 Make sure everyone in your group has a voice in the process.